Higher Performing Home Solar Energy Batteries Improve Energy Efficiency

 On-grid solar storage batteries are improving in performance but not necessarily coming down in price.
 As more competitors enter the market, including more car manufacturers such as BMW and Nissan, costs will come down.
 In addition to the battery price, plan on additional costs for installation (between $1,500 to 3,000) and the AC-DC inverter.

 The Enphase Energy and Sonnen systems come with AC lithium batteries.
 Otherwise the inverter (if not inbuilt, as is the case with the Tesla Powerwall), can add $3,000–$5,000 to the cost of the battery.

 Here is a review of how a few popular brands stack up on performance and price and the smart controls further improving energy efficiency and costs.

-Tesla guarantees 70 percent storage capacity over 10 years.
+Tesla guarantees 70% storage capacity over 10-years.
 Tesla upped its battery price twice in 2018.
 The current price is $6,700, an $800 increase.
 The Gateway hardware price has increased $400 to $1,100.
 The battery inverter is built in.
 Powerwall automatically detects grid outages and maintains power supply to the home.

 LG Chem RESU battery

 The LG Chem comes in sizes from 2.9 kilowatt-hours (kWh) to 12.4 kWh.
-The 9.8 kWh battery is currently selling for $7,200, which does not include the inverter.
-Energy efficiency is greater than 90 percent over a 10-year life.
+The 9.8 kWh battery is currently selling for $7,200, which doesn’t include the inverter.
+Energy efficiency is greater than 90% over a 10-year life.
 Smart energy management and remote system monitoring are provided.

 Integration with the home automation system allows smart functions such as blinds to be closed on a sunny afternoon, and thus power flow to the home lowered and battery increased.